 For security reasons, the CSCC Office would like to know when residents plan to be out of town for more than a few weeks.

 Before departure, make sure all appliances (except for refrigerator) are turned off and close all windows and lock the door.
 In addition, if you leave during the winter, make sure the heat is on low and the windows are closed tightly.
-Residents are responsible for the cleaning of the coreway and/or laundry room if it is their turn while on vacation.
+Residents are responsible for the cleaning of their coreway if it is their turn while on vacation.
 Please refer to page 20-22 for coreway responsibilities and coverage.

 Security and Safety

 All community members should report any unusual, suspicious, or harmful behavior and occurrences to the University Police Department as well as to the CSCC management.